How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Singular: Di dove sei?

-Di dove sei? is how you translate where are you from in Italian when you are addressing only one person you know well, such as a friend or a relative.
+Di dove sei? is how you translate where are you from in Italian when you are addressing only one person you know well, such as a friend or relative.

 Di dove sei?